Vectrex Very Dead Repair

 There is no sound or buzzing when switched on and I don’t notice any dot or anything at all on screen.
 The tube at the back isn’t lighting up so the dot must have been either a micro ghost or a reflection.

 Courtesy tube discharge.
 WARNING there is a serious risk of electric shock doing this unless you know what your doing.
 Pacemaker people, please don’t try this.
-I always wear rubber gloves when tube discharging and should actually only be using one hand to discharge as the shock can go across your chest otherwise.
-That being said, here I go.
+I always wear rubber gloves when tube discharging and should actually only be using one hand to discharge as the shock could go across your chest.
+Here we go.

 Actually in this case if there is no glow from the neck of the tube so there is unlikely to be any charge in the tube and there wasn’t.

-Checking power at the switch across the red to brown wires revealed only one board was getting power.
-I did short the pins across the non working part of the switch but there was no change as the screen remained blank, no sound and no activity at the neck of the tube.
+Checking power at the switch across the red to brown wires revealed only half the system is getting power.
+So I shorted the pins across the non working part of the switch but there was no change as the screen remained blank, no sound and no activity at the neck of the tube.

 Lets dissasemble and get to that switch.

-A ground wire connecting the power board to the logic board needs to be desoldered and disconnected.
+A ground wire connects the power board to the logic board needs desoldering to disconnect.

 There are four screws around the transformer to remove